marcelkolarcik/wake-up-happy/README.md

    - Opera
    - Edge and UC Browser might behave strangely :  jQuery's $.getJSON() is not loading language files, sometimes...
       ( looking for fix )

+   - Apple Safari responds with Error:  Can't Establish a Secure Connection to the Server github.com .